-Figure 2.6 describes the working situation in both groups.
-From analyzing the figure, it can be seen that the working situation is similar in both groups and can be divided to three phases.
-In the first phase, there are hardly any limitations on the work situation in the countries as can be seen in the horizontal line in the figure.
-In the next phase due to the increase fear of being infected in the work place the government initiated gradual steps to limit work places in the country.
-In this phase, it can be seen that the limitations on work places in the countries with many infected started three weeks before the limitations in the countries with few infected.
-During the third phase, the countries reached maximum limitations and preserve the current situation in the work places.
-Comparing both groups, it can be seen that the limitations in the countries with few infected were more intense than the limitations in the countries with many infected.
+Figure 2.6 describes the working situation, which was similar in the two groups and can be divided into three phases.
+In the first phase, there were hardly any restrictions in workplaces, as can be seen from the horizontal line in the figure.
+In the next phase, increasing fears of infection in the workplace prompted governments to implement gradual restrictions.
+In this phase, restrictions began three weeks earlier in the countries with high numbers of infections.
+During the third phase, all the countries reached the maximum extent of their workplace restrictions.
+It can be seen that the restrictions in the countries with lower numbers of infections were more intense than those in the countries with higher numbers of infections.

-The effect of the variables in the model on the indexes return
+Effect of the variables in the model

-In this section, the research tests the effect of the variables on indexes return in countries with many infected and with few infected.

-Table 2: Regression Estimate

-The regression models are:
+The effects of the variables on index returns were then tested for both groups of countries.
+The regression models are as follows:

 AR_FC = α + β1⸱infected + β2⸱Dead + β3·Healed + β4·Restrictions + β5·Public_behavior + β6·VIP + β7·Dealing + β8·education + β9·Working + β10·Tests + ε.
+(1)